corrode/corrode.github.io/content/blog/ugly/index.md

 Sounds simple enough!

 I invite you to write your own version first.
-Or at least take a second to consider all the edge-cases that may occur...
+Or at least take a second to consider all the edge-cases that you can think of.

 ## A Painful First Attempt

-Here is one attempt to parse the above file that I often see in workshops.
+Here is one attempt to parse the above file that I saw in the wild recently.
-Keep in mind that this is a bit of an exaggerated version, but it is not too far off from what I see in practice.
+Keep in mind that this is a bit of an exaggerated version, but it is not too far off from what I saw in practice.

 ```rust
 use std::collections::HashMap;